pydata/xarray/doc/internals/chunked-arrays.rst

 Chunked array methods and "core operations"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A chunked array needs to meet all the :ref:`requirements for normal duck arrays <internals.duckarrays>`, but must also
+A chunked array needs to meet all the :ref:`requirements for normal duck arrays <internals.duckarrays.requirements>`, but must also
 implement additional features.

 Chunked arrays have additional attributes and methods, such as ``.chunks`` and ``.rechunk``.